dotlang/language/doc/RFE.md

 We define sequence type just like other types that a developer will define.
 `SeqInt := $["seq[int]"]`.
 For literals, compiler will handle the type generation when it should be implied.
-`SeqInt := $["seq[int]"]`.
+`SeqInt := $["seq[int]"].Type`.
 `ss: SeqInt := [1 2 3 4]`

-? - Note that, importing a module, will give us a type not a binding.
-So we cannot send it to a function.
-It may contain bindings which we can send to a function.
-We have two concepts: Type and Binding.
-Bindings have Types.
-Types are blueprints used to instantiate bindings.
+`SeqInt2 := $["seq(SeqInt)"].Type`.
+But this is difficult to type and everytime, user must import seq or chans and use their type.
+Even in go, you can define these generic types easily.

-? - Shall wechange the notation of `[]` in template packages to prevent confusion with `$[...]`?
+? - Shall we change the notation of `[]` in template packages to prevent confusion with `$[...]`?
 `SeqInt := $["seq[int]"]`.
 `SeqInt := $["seq(int)"]`.
 And we will need to change module filename accordingly.

+? - module names must be lowercase, but type names must be CamelCase.
+So `Socket[T].dot` is not a valid module name.
+It must be `socket[t].dot`.
+But the type inside the module must not be lowercase.
+Easiest solution: Just keep it this way.
+Use lower-cased type name in module file name.